Meet the team

 Dr Kate Hunt

-I have been at GEOvet for over twelve years and enjoy all aspects of small animal medicine and surgery.
+I have been at GEOvet for over fourteen years and enjoy all aspects of small animal medicine and surgery.
 So much so I have just completed my Masters in Small Animal Medicine.
-Juggling work, my two children, husband, two dogs and a new passion for sailing, life has never been busier.
+Juggling work, my two children, two dogs and a new passion for sailing, life has never been busier.
 In this beautiful location, I wouldn’t have it any other way.

 Dr Samantha Sexton

 I grew up on a sheep farm in the south-west of Western Australia.
 Veterinary Science was an easy choice for me and I have always enjoyed living and working in rural areas.
 I graduated from Murdoch University in 2002 and after a number of years in Mt Barker I joined the GEOvet team in 2011 as a Small Animal Veterinarian.
 My special interests include acupuncture, pocket pets, birds and wildlife.
 In my spare time I enjoy cooking magnificent and elaborate feasts, bush-walking, driving and spending time with my family.